morpho-org/morpho-optimizers/certora/README.md

-This folder contains the verification of the Morpho Optimizers using CVL, Certora's Verification Language.
+This folder contains the verification of the rewards distribution mechanism of Morpho Optimizers using CVL, Certora's Verification Language.

 # Folder and file structure